A guide for parents and caregivers

 The brain is not fully developed until a person's mid-twenties.
 In children, the same force that causes a mild headache in an adult can cause a significantly more disruptive injury in a ten-year-old.
 Children's brains are more vulnerable, take longer to recover, and are at far greater risk of serious harm if a second concussion occurs before the first one has healed.

-The good news is that most children recover fully.
+Most children recover fully.
 The key is recognising it early, responding correctly, and not rushing the return to normal activity.

 What are the signs and symptoms of concussion?

 Concussion does not always announce itself, and your child may not lose consciousness.
 In fact, loss of consciousness happens in fewer than ten percent of cases.
-The symptoms you are more likely to notice are subtler, and they may not appear until hours after the injury, often once the child sits still and the adrenaline wears off.
+The symptoms you are more likely to notice are subtler, and they may not appear until hours after the injury, once the child sits still and the adrenaline wears off.

 Physical signs